thoughtbot/dotfiles/README.md

 * Adds a `create-branch` alias to create feature branches.
 * Adds a `delete-branch` alias to delete feature branches.
 * Adds a `merge-branch` alias to merge feature branches into master.
+* Adds an `up` alias to fetch and rebase `origin/master` into the feature branch.
+Use `git up -i` for interactive rebases.

 Shell aliases and scripts: